 Though alcohol is technically illegal, it’s fine for travelers to purchase (and consume) in virtually any major hotel or resort.
 These hotels–big international chains like the W, The Sheraton, and The Intercontinental–all have bars inside.
 They are your best bets for getting into somewhat of an Omani nightlife scene.

 The Grand Hyatt and the Rock Bottom Cafe are the only two hotel chains with “dancing permits” (yes, seriously).
-So if you’re looking for an Omani clubbing experience, you know where to go.
+So if you’re looking for an Omani clubbing experience, you know where to stay in Oman.

 Most of this is restricted to Muscat.
 There are far more licensed pubs and bars in Muscat than anywhere else in the country, though you’ll find fancy hotels elsewhere that also have the goods.